About 🙋♂️

 I am a Ph.D. student in the History of Medicine@Johns Hopkins University.

-Recently, I have been working on the global histories of public health in East Asia and the United States, with a particular focus on health insurance, biological warfare, and international cooperation in public health.
+I have been working on the global histories of public health in East Asia and the United States, with a particular focus on health insurance, biological warfare, and international cooperation in public health.

 📰News📰